CumulusNetworks/docs/content/nvidia-air-v2/Quick-Start.md

 ## API Authentication

-To authenticate with the NVIDIA Air API, use NGC API keys.
+To authenticate with the NVIDIA DSX Air API, use NGC API keys.
 For detailed information about generating and using API keys, see {{<link title="API Authentication">}}.

 ## SSH Keys